Call for Proposals for Official Endorsement for IAU100 Special Projects

 1- IAU100 Celebrations: Through the organisation of different high-level events, the IAU100 Years celebrations will bring together high-level representatives, policy-makers and astronomers to discuss the potential of astronomy as a tool for development, education and diplomacy, and raise awareness of the coordinating role of the IAU for the global astronomical community over the past century.

-2 - Astronomy for Society: This Flagship programme will focus on highlighting the importance of astronomy for society.
+2 - Astronomy and the Sustainable Development Goals: This Flagship programme will focus on highlighting the importance of astronomy for society.
 As one of the oldest sciences, astronomy is part of every culture’s history and roots and is one of the few scientific fields that appeals directly to society.
 Astronomy not only transcends borders, but actively promotes collaborations around the world.
 Thanks to its technological, scientific, and cultural dimensions astronomy is a unique and cost-effective tool for furthering sustainable global development and helping achieve the United Nations Sustainable Development Goals.

 3 - IAU100 Exhibition: Under this Flagship programme we will produce an exhibition that will showcase major achievements in astronomy in the last century and selected IAU milestones.
 The goal of this action is to produce an exhibition that could be replicated worldwide through the IAU100 National Committees.